jungmannlab/picasso/readme.rst

 -  Design icon based on “Hexagon by Creative Stalls from the Noun Project”
--  Simulate icon based on “Microchip by Futishia from the Nount Project”
+-  Simulate icon based on “Microchip by Futishia from the Noun Project”
 -  Localize icon based on “Mountains by MONTANA RUCOBO from the Noun Project”
 -  Filter icon based on “Funnel by José Campos from the Noun Project”